Home > Winter

 Interchangeable Lenses

-The majority of modern goggles have interchangeable lenses, which allow you to switch lenses depending on light conditions.
-Consider if a brand sells replacement lenses, which could be a cheap way to replace goggles that get scratched (which they all do eventually).
+The majority of snow goggles have interchangeable lenses, which allow you to switch lenses depending on light conditions.
+Consider if a brand sells replacement lenses, which could be a cheaper way to replace the optical when it gets scratched and the coatings wear off (which they all do eventually).
+That way, you can reuse the frame without purchasing a brand new goggle.

-Also, consider if the goggles come with a second or third set of lenses for varying light conditions.
+Also, some goggles come with a second or third lens for varying light conditions.

-If you plan to regularly change lenses, we recommend paying a bit more for a pair with an easy, quick-change design.
-It makes mid-mountain changes doable and limits the possibility of damaging the goggles.
+If you plan to regularly change lenses, we recommend paying a bit more for a pair with an easy, quick-change design like the Anon WM3 Goggles.
+It makes mid-mountain and chair lift changes more efficient and limits the possibility of soiling or damaging the goods be it the lens or foam.
+With a magnetic system, you might not even need to take off your gloves, because it doesn’t require as much finesse as a traditional pop-out lens.

 Traditional interchangeable lenses have a handful of tiny teeth around the edge that pop into and out of divots in the plastic frame.
 You need to align the divots, which can be a tad time-consuming if you’re not familiar with the process, so be sure to practice at home before being on the ski lift swapping out a lens.
 You can also get fingerprints on the lens, so carry a goggle wipe to clean up.